ghacks Technology News

 How To Disable Web Browser Windows 7 Taskbar Previews

 The Google Chrome web browser was the last of the popular web browsers to get Windows 7 taskbar previews, a feature that displays open tabs of the web browser in the Windows 7 Taskbar.
-It is from there possible to directly access the open tabs.
+The idea behind the feature is to provide users with a visual overview of open tabs, and options to switch to tabs directly from the taskbar.

-Once a certain threshold is reached the thumbnail previews will be changed to a list mode which eventually will make use of a scrollbar to display all open tabs on the screen.
+Once a certain threshold is reached, thumbnail previews will be changed to list mode which eventually will make use of a scrollbar to display all open tabs on the screen.

 Internet Explorer, Mozilla Firefox and Opera have options to disable the taskbar preview feature in Windows 7.
-Only Google Chrome does not seem to have an option to disable the Aero Peek feature but it might be introduced at a later time by the developers.
+Only Google Chrome does not seem to have an option to disable the Aero Peek feature, but it may be introduced at a later time by the developers.

 Disable taskbar previews in Firefox

 The feature is disabled by default in the web browser.
 It might have been activated in the past.
-The value true indicates that the taskbar preview feature is active while false indicates the opposite.
+The value true indicates that the taskbar preview feature is active, and false that it is disabled.

-A double-click on the parameter or a right-click and the selection of Toggle will change the parameter to either false or true depending on its initial value.
+A double-click on the parameter, or a right-click and the selection of Toggle, changes the parameter to either false or true depending on its initial value.
 The parameter needs to be set to false to disable the taskbar preview feature.

 Disable taskbar previews in Internet Explorer

 The tab previews can be disabled in Internet Explorer in the Internet Options.
-A click on Tools > Internet Options will open the configuration window.
+A tap on the Alt-key, and a click on Tools > Internet Options opens the configuration window.
 Locate the Settings button under Tabs in the General tab of the configuration window.

 Uncheck the option “Show previews for individual tabs in the taskbar” to disable the feature in the Internet Explorer web browser.